ryanwomack/crab/content/contact.md

 **Rutgers e-mail:** [rwomack at rutgers.edu]\
 **non-Rutgers e-mail:** [ryan at ryanwomack.com]

 You can book an online appointment with me to consult about data or research.
-These meetings are held online via Webex.
+These meetings are held online via Zoom.

 **Appointments:**
 \